 Topics & Speakers

-March 2023 - Creating Healthy Environments (1 of 2): Work and Academic Spaces
+March 2023 - Creating Healthy Environments: Work and Academic Spaces

 How do we create healthy environments to both encourage in-person collaboration in offices and universities and to adapt to meet remote and hybrid needs?

 There has been a shift in the ways we work and collaborate.
 Policies and design changes can be implemented to help bring people back to the office/academic spaces while embracing flexibility.
 How can health and wellness strategies from rating systems like WELL and Fitwel adapt to this new hybrid work environment?

 Subject Matter Experts: